Criminal Lawyer, Toronto, Ontario

 The Crown need not establish a link between the lack of due diligence by the surety and the breach of conditions of a recognizance by an accused.

-In a recent Ontario case (December 2001), a mother acting as surety for her son was found guilty of breach of recognizance after her son violated a bail condition requiring that he reside with her.
+An Ontario mother acting as surety for her son was found guilty of breach of recognizance in 2001 after her son violated a bail condition requiring that he reside with her.
 The court found the mother guilty as a party to the commission of the offence by her son.
 The son lived at the new address for a few months; his mother had visited him and phoned him there.
 Noting that the mother could control her son by revoking her suretyship, the court ruled that her failure to stop him from breaching the condition showed an intention to aid him in carrying out the offence.

 What Sureties Need to Know (Ontario government publication)